 Since retirement I have submitted comments as a private citizen and have tried hard to maintain that approach.
 I recently realized that I could vent my frustrations in a blog post that explained the proposal, my comments and what I really think is going on.
 I can also use the blog as an archive for my comments so that they can be referenced more easily elsewhere.

-This page lists posts on this blog that describe and archive my public submittals with the most recent list first.
+This page lists posts on this blog that describe and archive my public submittals with the most recent listed first.

 Response to My Comments on the New York Value of Carbon Guidance January 5, 2021